mickstevenson-lab3/kubernetes-documentation/deployment-tools.md

 Complexity: Depends on application size and complexity.
 Directly applying YAML manifests is simple but may not scale.
 Helm and Kustomize offer advanced features with a learning curve.

 Cost: Incurs time and expertise costs.
 Open-source tools have no additional licensing fees if in-house expertise is available.
 Commercial solutions (e.g., Red Hat OpenShift, Rancher) may have licensing costs for advanced features.

+write a comparison of operational complexity vs cost for a CICD tool and kubernetes configuration management strategy

+CI/CD Tool:

+Complexity:

+Complexity varies; some require extensive setup, maintenance, and plugin management.
+Cloud-native services simplify operations by managing infrastructure.
+Cost:

+Open-source tools have lower upfront costs but may require more resources and expertise.
+Cloud-native services might have higher base costs but reduce operational complexity.
+Kubernetes Configuration Management:

+Complexity:

+Complexity depends on the chosen strategy.
+Direct YAML manifest application is simple but may become complex with growth.
+Advanced tools streamline management but may have a learning curve.
+Cost:

+Costs are associated with time, expertise, and infrastructure.
+Open-source tools are cost-effective, while commercial solutions may have licensing costs.